-Lisa has been repeatedly recognized as a leading employment lawyer by Best Lawyers and Chambers USA, which reports that, “she is a seasoned business person, as well as a very good labor and employment lawyer."
-Super Lawyers has ranked her as among the Top 50 Female Attorneys in Georgia in six annual rankings.
+Lisa is the immediate past leader of the Labor & Employment Team at Alston & Bird and has been repeatedly recognized as a leading employment lawyer by The Best Lawyers in America® and Chambers USA, which reports that, “she is one of the top performers in her field" whose clients describe her as “brilliant, strategic and extremely effective.”
+Georgia Super Lawyers has ranked her as among the "Top 50 Female Attorneys" in Georgia in seven annual rankings.
 She regularly appears in Georgia Trend magazine’s Legal Elite listing.
-Lisa has been a featured guest on CNN, Fox News, Business Report and Forbes, Sky Radio Network.
-She has been quoted by BusinessWeek, CFO Magazine, Newsweek, USA Today, The Wall Street Journal, Workforce Magazine, the Atlanta Business Chronicle and regularly provides comment to online and print publications.
+Lisa has been a featured guest on CNN, Fox News, Business Report, Forbes and Sky Radio Network.
+She has been quoted by BusinessWeek, CFO Magazine, Newsweek, USA Today, The Wall Street Journal, Workforce Magazine and the Atlanta Business Chronicle, and regularly provides comment to online and print publications.

-- Obtained an injunctive relief and return of share value in a federal court breach of contract and trade secret action brought on behalf of an international technology company against a former executive and competitor.
+- Obtained injunctive relief and return of share value in a federal court breach of contract and trade secret action brought on behalf of an international technology company against a former executive and competitor.

 - Defended a major financial institution in multimillion-dollar employee piracy and trade secret misappropriation cases in federal courts in Georgia and Virginia, and the Superior Court for Santa Clara County, California.

 - In the past three years, conducted several internal investigations of alleged employment law violations, including investigations on behalf of a nationally known investment group, a large municipal government and a Fortune 20 company.

 - Obtained multiple summary judgments and two affirmances on appeal of summary judgments in employment discrimination in the past two years.